You’re ready for a change. Intermittent fasting could be the new direction your body needs.

 How Fasting Affects The Body

-Not enough research has gone into intermittent fasting, but I will give you the overviews and why it works, for most people.
+Not enough research has gone into intermittent fasting (Harvard article on intermittent fasting)but I will give you the overview and why it works, for most people.

 That is why you feel sluggish after eating a big meal, your body is committing resources and blood to the task of digestion.

-In the simplest of terms, that is how people develop diabetes.
+In the simplest of terms, that is how people develop diabetes(Article on developing diabetes).
 By overconsuming, our bodies become resilient to the insulin our own bodies produce and over time, we lose our insulin sensitivity.

 If you look at fasting from this angle, you will see that fasting promotes testosterone by limiting the amount of time you are producing insulin.
 The longer your body goes without insulin and is producing testosterone, the more benefits you will see.